khristinazayats-afk/magicwork_v2/CONTENT_UPLOAD_STRATEGY.md

 ## 🎯 Overview

-This guide provides a **manual, cost-effective content pipeline** for managing audio and video assets from multiple sources (Pixabay, Canva, Google Gemini) and making them available in your MagicWork app.
+This guide provides a **manual, cost-effective content pipeline** for managing audio and video assets from multiple sources (Pixabay, Canva, Google Gemini) and making them available in your Magiwork app.

 **Strategy**: Manual download → Manual S3 upload → Database registration → App visibility